Trump & Angela Merkel Cold Meeting Reveals Vast Policy Split & Denied Handshake

 “I do not believe in isolationist policies, I think a trade policy must be fair, and the United States has been treated very, very unfairly by a number of countries and that has to end, but I am not an isolationist,” he said.

-The president said he defends “free trade, but our free trade has led us to a lot of bad things,” such as a heavy trade deficit and “accumulation of debts.”
+The US president said he defends “free trade, but our free trade has led us to a lot of bad things,” such as a heavy trade deficit and “accumulation of debts.”

 The Trump administration has accused Germany of using an undervalued euro to gain export advantages and have a hefty trade surplus with the United States.

-Merkel said that in her vision, a trade “is right when the two sides win, and that is the spirit that should guide the negotiations between the United States and the European Union.”
+Merkel said that in her vision a trade “is right when the two sides win, and that is the spirit that should guide the negotiations between the United States and the European Union.”

 For Merkel, “globalization must be defined with an open mind.”
 The head of the German government said that the “success of Germany” is directly related to its membership of the European Union.

-The president had already defined the British decision to leave the European Union as “wonderful,” a view that contrasts sharply with that of Merkel.
+The US president had already defined as “wonderful” the British decision to leave the European Union, a view that contrasts sharply with that of Merkel.

-In another thorny issue, Trump also said that in his conversation with Merkel she had reaffirmed Washington’s commitment to the North Atlantic Treaty Organization (NATO), but called on the bloc countries to “pay what they owe” to the United States and to update their financial contributions to the military alliance.
+In another thorny issue, Trump also said that in her conversation with Merkel she had reaffirmed Washington’s commitment to the North Atlantic Treaty Organization (NATO), but called on the bloc countries to “pay what they owe” to the United States and to update their financial contributions to the military alliance.

 “I have reiterated to Chancellor Merkel my strong support for NATO and also the need for our allies to pay their share of defense costs,” Trump said.